vitezslavjira-ACE/ElasticSearch_Workshop/README.md

     git clone https://github.com/vitezslavjira-ACE/ElasticSearch_Workshop
     ```

-2. Install the required dependencies (to a new venv):
+2. Create a virtual environment:

     ```bash
+    py -m venv .venv
+    ```

+3. Activate the virtual environment:

+    ```powershell
+    .\.venv\Scripts\Activate.ps1
+    ```

+4. Install the required dependencies:

+    ```bash
     pip install -r requirements.txt
     ```

+5. Set up your Jupyter notebook environment:

+    This course uses Jupyter notebooks extensively.
+You can work with them in several ways:

+    - **VS Code** (recommended): Install the following extensions:
+        - Python (by Microsoft)
+        - Jupyter (by Microsoft)

+        VS Code will automatically detect your `.venv` environment.
+Just open a notebook file and select the Python interpreter from your virtual environment when prompted.

+    - **JupyterLab**: Run `jupyter lab` in your activated virtual environment
+    - **Jupyter Notebook**: Run `jupyter notebook` in your activated virtual environment

-3. Open the notebooks in the `notebooks/` directory and start learning!
+6. Open the notebooks in the `notebooks/` directory and start learning!

 ## Prerequisites